nervosnetwork/fiber-website/src/pages/docs/getting-started/testnet-nodes.md

    { "jsonrpc": "2.0", "result": null, "id": 9 }
    ```

-   You can see on the CKB explorer that nodeA’s address received a new transaction of +16.997 RUSD.
+   You can see on the CKB Explorer that nodeA’s address received a new transaction of +16.997 RUSD.
-   This indicates that multiple off-chain UDT transfers through Fiber nodes are eventually settled on-chain upon channel closure via the shutdown_channel request.
+   This indicates that multiple off-chain UDT transfers through Fiber nodes are eventually settled on-chain upon channel closure via the `shutdown_channel` request.